 Our Private Leaders

-Accommodations as described in the itinerary, a complimentary post-trip hotel night in Miami, meals from dinner on Day 1 to breakfast on final day except for one dinner at leisure, purified drinking water, services of NHA Expedition Leader and local guides, mandatory medical evacuation insurance, Cuban visa, most gratuities, all permits, entrance fees and taxes.
+Flights round-trip from Miami to Cuba, accommodations as described in the itinerary, meals from dinner on Day 1 to breakfast on final day except for one dinner at leisure, purified drinking water, services of NHA Expedition Leader and local guides, mandatory medical evacuation insurance, Cuban visa, most gratuities, all permits, entrance fees and taxes.

-Travel to and from start and end point of trip (Cienfuegos and Havana, Cuba), optional additional accommodations and services in Miami, alcoholic beverages, passport fees, optional activities, some gratuities, items of a personal nature (phone calls, laundry, etc.), airline baggage fees, airport and departure taxes, optional additional travel insurance.
+Travel to and from Miami, optional additional accommodations and services in Miami, alcoholic beverages, passport fees, optional activities, some gratuities, items of a personal nature (phone calls, laundry, etc.), airline baggage fees, airport and departure taxes, optional additional travel insurance.

-This trip does not require a high degree of physical fitness, although guests must be capable of climbing at least 3 flights of stairs, often through narrow passageways, sometimes in low light and without railings.
-Travelers must also be able to walk unassisted for at least 1 mile over a variety of surfaces, including cobblestone streets, pavement, grassy terrain, dirt, rocks, roots and trails that can be rugged, uneven, slippery or muddy, sometimes at inclines.
-There will be a number of walks each day, ranging between 100 yards and 1 mile, with the opportunity to walk up to 2 miles for those who are interested.
-Travelers will sometimes be required to be on their feet for up to 3 hours at a time, and may have the opportunity to swim.
-Travelers must be able to walk unassisted for approximately 1 mile over uneven grass and dirt trails with some roots, rocks, steps and inclines in order to take part in the Topes de Collantes hike.
-Travelers must also be able to walk unassisted for a distance of one quarter mile up an incline of approximately 35°, plus descend approximately 100 steps without railings in order to reach the orchids at the Soroa Orchid Farm.
-In order to access the Cave of the Indians, travelers will need to be able to crouch down and walk for about 25 feet through a 3.5 foot tall, narrow rock crevice, over an uneven, rocky surface that may be slippery.
+This trip does not require a high degree of physical fitness, although guests must be capable of climbing at least three flights of stairs, often through narrow passageways, sometimes in low light and without railings.
+Travelers must also be able to walk unassisted for at least one mile over a variety of surfaces, including cobblestone streets, pavement, grassy terrain, dirt, rocks, roots and trails that can be rugged, uneven, slippery or muddy, sometimes at inclines.
+There will be a number of walks each day, ranging between 100 yards and one mile, with the opportunity to walk up to two miles for those who are interested.
+Travelers will sometimes be required to be on their feet for up to three hours at a time, and may have the opportunity to swim.
+Travelers must be able to walk unassisted for approximately one mile over uneven grass and dirt trails with some roots, rocks, steps and inclines in order to take part in the Topes de Collantes hike.
 Restrooms in the rural areas of Cuba are often extremely basic, sometimes lacking toilet seats and toilet paper, and sometimes without running water.
 Heat and humidity may be very high and roads may be bumpy.
 Travelers should be aware that in order to meet the requirements of this special People-to-People license, every member of the group must participate in all scheduled activities.
 Some hotels on this itinerary may be quite basic, as the standard of lodging options in rural Cuba is typically below what the typical North American traveler is accustomed to.